ricrocha82/cressent/README.md

 ```

 ### b) Phylogenetic Tree Construction
-Use the (trimmed) alignment file to build the phylogenetic tree:
+Use the (trimmed) alignment file to build the phylogenetic tree.
+We pre-computed all the protein DBs to find the best model for each family.
+The goal is to speed up the tree construction step using IQ-TREE.
+You can find all the models [here](DB/tree_models.csv).

 ```bash
 cressent build_tree \